 We visited two more wineries in Pinhão while we were there: Quinta de la Rosa and Quinta do Seixo.
-One would think that it would get old touring port wineries but, they were all quite unique.
-Pacheca, while a rather large operation, was spacious with lovely grounds and a wide selection of wines.
+One would think that it would get old touring port wineries but, they were all unique.
+Pacheca, while a larger operation, was spacious with lovely grounds and a wide selection of wines.
 Quinta do Pôpa was a small boutique wine house that sat high above the Douro river and gave individual tastings from the terrace overlooking the water below.
 (They were doing renovations, so tours were not available at the time.)
 You could also order a picnic basket lunch to have with your wine tasting, which looked great!
 (We had a cheese plate that was perfect with the wines.)

-Quinta de la Rosa was medium sized and, like Pôpa, offered panoramic views of the river.
+Quinta de la Rosa was medium-sized and, like Pôpa, offered panoramic views of the river.
 It also had rooms and an excellent restaurant as well as an informative tour.
-They also make beer at Quinta de la Rosa; a lager, an IPA and a stout, all of which were as delicious as the wines and ports.
+They also make beer at Quinta de la Rosa; a lager, an IPA, and a stout, all of which were as delicious as the wines and ports.

 In all, we made it to five wineries in three days and had an incredible time.
-The Guia de Enoturismo lists 16 top wineries in the Douro valley so we will be returning for more sometime soon!
+The Guia de Enoturismo lists 16 top wineries in the Douro valley, so we will be returning for more sometime soon!